matt4923/BookAssessment/README.md

 ![image](https://user-images.githubusercontent.com/35410250/145463924-5f1027e5-8108-4930-89af-edb471e2a7c1.png)

+#### Note
+All of the schema, stored procedures and test data will be added only if the database does NOT exist.
+If there are problems running this, the database must be deleted.
+If you'd like, I could make this more robust and check for the creation of individual items even if the db exists.

 ### API Endpoints
 * https://localhost:44344/book - API Entry point - (the port may be different depending on how it's running, in these instructions, it's running through IIS Express)
 * https://localhost:44344/book/sort1 - Returns sorted JSON list by Publisher, Author (last, first), then title